Jackson Browne: Early life

+Career

 Songwriter for others

 After graduating from high school, Browne joined the Nitty Gritty Dirt Band, performing at the Golden Bear in Huntington Beach, California, where they opened for the Lovin' Spoonful.
 Later the band recorded a number of Browne's songs, including "These Days", "Holding", and "Shadow Dream Song".
 He was in his friend Pamela Polland's band, Gentle Soul, for a short time.

 He left the Dirt Band after a few months and moved to Greenwich Village, New York, where he became a staff writer for Elektra's publishing company, Nina Music, before he was eighteen.
 He reported on musical events in New York City with his friends Greg Copeland and Adam Saylor.
 For the remainder of 1967 and also 1968 he was in Greenwich Village, where he backed Tim Buckley and singer Nico of the Velvet Underground.
 In 1967, Browne and Nico were romantically linked; he became a significant contributor to her debut album, Chelsea Girl, writing and playing guitar on several of the songs (including "These Days").
 In 1968, following his breakup with Nico, Browne returned to Los Angeles, where he formed a folk band with Ned Doheny and Jack Wilce.
 This is when he first met Glenn Frey.

 Browne's first songs, such as "Shadow Dream Song" and "These Days", were recorded by the Nitty Gritty Dirt Band, Tom Rush, Nico, Steve Noonan, Gregg Allman, Joan Baez, Eagles, Linda Ronstadt, the Byrds, Iain Matthews, and others.
 Browne did not release his own versions of these early songs until years later.
 Soon Rolling Stone mentioned Browne as a "new face to look for" and praised his "mind-boggling melodies".